WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/apostrophes.md

 # Apostrophes

-Use curved apostrophes, the same character as a single quotation mark (').
-Only use straight apostrophes in code snippets.
+Use straight apostrophes, the same character as a single quotation mark (').
+It is completely fine to use straight apostrophes in code snippets.
-[review]

 ## Apostrophes in contractions